Native Methods¶

 body (just like abstract methods).
 Native methods must be flagged with

-keyword.
-Native methods cannot be abstract
+the native keyword.
+Native methods cannot be abstract or virtual.

 For example: